TayvlPPM/softcery-ping-pong/README.md

 aws_access_key    = YOUR_AWS_ACCESS_KEY
 aws_secret_key    = YOUR_AWS_SECRET_KEY

- these are zones and subnets examples availability_zones = [LIST_OF_AVAILABILITY_ZONES]
+availability_zones = [LIST_OF_AVAILABILITY_ZONES]
 public_subnets     = [LIST OF PUBLIC SUBNETS CIDR BLOCKS]

- these are used for tags
 app_name        = "your app name"
 app_environment = "any environment name(prod, dev, etc)"